 - 1 tablespoon milk

 For the tartar sauce (see notes):

 - 2 teaspoons freshly squeezed lemon juice

-- 2 teaspoons sweet onion, very finely chopped
+- 2 teaspoons sweet onion, minced or grated

 - Preheat the oven to 425°F and coat a shallow baking pan with nonstick spray.

-- Cut the fish fillets crosswise into 4 pieces (see notes).
-Dip both sides in the egg mixture, then press the fillets gently into the breadcrumbs to be sure they're well coated.
+- Dip the fish fillets in the egg mixture, then press them gently into the breadcrumbs to be sure they're well coated.

 - To serve, place some lettuce on the bottom half of each roll and top with a piece of fish and a spoonful of tartar sauce.